 05 of 10

 Anchovy butter has an assertive flavor that tastes great atop steak, chicken, or salmon, and it could hardly get easier to make.
-Simply combined chopped, mashed anchovies fillets (anchovy paste will also work) and softened butter, roll up, and chill.
+Simply combine chopped, mashed anchovy fillets (anchovy paste will also work) and softened butter, roll up, and chill.
 To give the compound butter even more flavor, add lemon juice, garlic, or capers to the mix.

 06 of 10